 Once you are clearer on the issue you would like to tackle, look for a psychotherapist who is well versed in the area you’re seeking help in.

 Psychotherapists are skilled differently and have a range of various professional experience.
-Some focus on treating health issues stemming from family and personal relationships while others specialise in the treatment of people with similar experiences such as stigma due to a disability, sexual orientation or illness.
+Some focus on treating mental health issues stemming from family and personal relationships while others specialise in the treatment of people with similar experiences such as stigma due to a disability, sexual orientation or illness.

 Additionally, some psychotherapists work with clients within particular age ranges, such as children, adolescents, young adults or elderly.